Add groups to organize users and devices

 For more information on these membership types, and creating dynamic expressions, see:

 In this admin center, when you create users or groups, you might not see the Azure Active Directory branding.
 But, that's what you're using.

 Choose Create to add the new group.
 Your group is shown in the list.

 Consider some of the other dynamic user and device groups you can create, such as:

 - All Android Enterprise devices

 - Human Resources

 Groups and policies

-You'll probably also want to create a default policy that applies to all groups and devices, to establish the basic compliance requirements of your organization.
-Then, you can create more specific policies for the broadest categories of users and devices.
+To create the basic compliance requirements of your organization, you can create a default policy that applies to all groups and devices.
+Then, create more specific policies for the broadest categories of users and devices.
 For example, you might create email policies for each of the device operating systems.